MHryc/singularity_streptococcus/README.md

 # singularity_streptococcus
-A short workflow to showcase the usage of singularity containers for bioinformatic analysis of sequencing dataA
+A short workflow to showcase the usage of singularity containers for bioinformatic analysis of sequencing data

 ## *Analysis* steps
 1. Download reads from SRA with sra-tools